yanvictords/unb/Musical/MuM-master/README.md

-# MuM - A biblioteca MuM, criada pelo professor Carlos Eduardo Mello, pode ser encontrada no git: carlosemello/MuM.
+# MuM - Repositório original do git: carlosemello/MuM.
 This is the main repository for the MuM (Music Material) project.
 MuM is a C++ Library for  algorithmic composition.

 MuM's design is based on a traditional model of representing music events as notes. the Library's main class defines a "Music Material", an object that can encapsulate any combination of notes, from a single interval to a melodic line, a chord progression or a full score with multiple voices/instruments.
 The Library uses C++'s object-oriented features to implement intuitive ways of manipulating music information, like adding two phrases, merging melody and harmony, transposing a motive, etc.